ecalban/dataStructures/README.md

 Data display process: All data belonging to animals in the text file are displayed in order of name, species, age and id.

-GUI was created in JavaFX language with CSS support.
+The user interface is made with JavaFX and CSS support.

 If you're wondering how it works, here's a link to the video I tested: